block-open-source/goose/docs/docs/toolkits.md

         """
 ```

-## Exposing the new toolkit to Goose
+### Exposing the new toolkit to Goose

-### Update the `pyproject.toml` file
-To make the toolkit available, add it as a plugin.
+To make the toolkit available, add it to the `pyproject.toml` file and then update your `profiles.yaml` file.

+#### Update the `pyproject.toml` file
 If you're adding the new toolkit to Goose or the Goose Plugins repo, simply find the `[project.entry-points."goose.toolkit"]` section in `pyproject.toml` and add a line like this:
 ```toml
 [project.entry-points."goose.toolkit"]
 developer = "goose.toolkit.developer:Developer"